sulu/sulu/UPGRADE.md

 ## dev-develop

+### Category API

+The `/admin/api/categories` endpoint delivered a flat list of categories with a `parentId` attribute if the `expandedIds` query parameter was defined.
+This behavior changed, each category now has a `_embedded` field, which has a `categories` key, under which all sub categories are located.
+This way not every client using this API has to build a tree using the `parentId` on their own.

 ### parent query parameter

 The `parent` query parameter, which is used in quite some controllers like for pages and categories, was renamed to